Festivals of Tibet

 Festivals In Tibet

-Many grand and vibrant Tibetan festivals are making up our list of Lhasa festivals and events.
-The highlights are The Tibetan New Year, the Shoton Festival, and the Thangka Festival when a giant Buddha painting is unfurled.
+Many grand and vibrant Tibetan festivals make up our Lhasa festivals and events list.
+The highlights are The Tibetan New Year, the Shoton Festival, and the Thangka Festival, when a giant Buddha painting is unfurled.
 Other festivals are associated with Buddhist monasteries and local traditions and customs.

 Lhasa is the centre of all things Tibetan, so a Lhasa tour, especially one including a minority festival, would be ideal for experiencing Tibet’s culture.
 Here are some of the famous festivals in Tibet.